The People Speak with Michael Strasser and guest Hatem Abudayyeh

 Rasmea was convicted in the unjust trial in November, and imprisoned in a Michigan county jail for a month, under very difficult conditions, including almost three weeks in solitary confinement.
 Supporters across the country rallied for – and won – her release on bond.

 In March 2015, Rasmea was sentenced to 18 months in prison and subsequent deportation.
 However, because of our organizing efforts, she is staying free on bond pending appeal.
 The sentence was a huge blow to the prosecutor, who asked for 5-7 years.
 Her appeal was filed by defense attorneys on June 9, the prosecution replied on July 8, and the defense rebuttal was sent to the U.S. Court of Appeals for the Sixth Circuit on July 20.
 The appeals court heard oral arguments in Cincinnati on Wednesday, October 14, and Deutsch made a powerful argument for Rasmea deserving a new trial.
 We will get a decision 1-4 months from now, but the fight is far from over, and we still need your support to ensure that we win #Justice4Rasmea.

-The People Speak has evolved, over the years, with many great guests who have been interviewed by some very fine hosts.
-Cindy Sheehan - the 'Peace Mom' -- now hosts the show and I can't think of anyone more appropriate especially during this turbulent time in human history.
+The People Speak has evolved over the years with many great guests who have been interviewed by some very fine hosts.

 We are a 55 minute show airing every other Sunday between 5-6pm Pacific/8-9pm Eastern.
 The show features a guest interview from any number of realms of interest (entertainment, science, philosophy, healing, spirituality, activism, politics, literature, etc.).

 The guests share their stories, lives, strategies, books, philosophy, films, music, or whatever it is they use as a vehicle for making a difference for the better.